 The shared accommodation rate is not enough to pay for self-contained accommodation, and there are very few rooms available to people who are not working or at college.

 Landlords often aren't keen on renting to young people especially those on housing benefit.

 You will have a much better chance of getting somewhere to live if you are working; if at all possible get a job first and then look for somewhere to live.

-For local advice about finding work see Staffordshire Lets talk jobs.
 If you have a job then shared accommodation is likely to be your best option to start with.

 If you apply for social housing (housing association housing) and you are living with your parents you are normally placed into Band 3 on the housing register.
 The average wait for housing in Band 3 is currently one year although if you are prepared to live anywhere you may get housing a little more quickly whereas if you want a specific area you may have to wait a lot longer.

-Parents: for advice about living with young people see Family Lives.
+For advice about living with young people see Family Lives.